SmitSheth/Human-Activity-Recognition/README.md

 * Openpose run on individual frames, for each subject, action and view, outputting 18 joints x and y position keypoints and accuracies per frame

 * Output converted into csv format, keeping only x and y positions of each frame, action being performed during frame, and order of frames.
 This is used to create a database of associated activity class number and corresponding series of joint 2D positions.

-Note:- In cases where  multiple people were detected in each frame, only the first detection was used.
+**Note**:- In cases where  multiple people were detected in each frame, only the first detection was used.

 # Usage
 * For downloading the model run getModels.sh from command line.